pacha/spekulatio-old/doc/content/docs/index.md

     ├── page2.html
     └── page3.html

-Where the three pages from `content/` have been converted into final HTML pages (potentially using the `layout.html` template), the `foo.json` file has been copied unmodified and the `layout.html` didn't produce any output as it was just available to be used as template.
+Where the three pages from `content` have been converted into final HTML pages (potentially using the `layout.html` template), the `foo.json` file has been copied unmodified and the `layout.html` didn't produce any output as it was just available to be used as template.

-### Priority of Default Input Directories

-The priority of the default input directories is as follows:
+!!! note "Priority of default input directories"

+    For files that generate the same path in the output directory, the ones in `content` have precedence over the ones in `data`, and the ones in `data` have precedence over the ones in `templates`:

         content > data > templates

-That means that, for files generate the same path in the output directory, the ones in `content` have precedence over the ones in `data`, and the ones in `data` have precedence over the ones in `templates`.

     For example, if you have:

         my-project/
         ├── content/
         │   └── static/
         │       └── styles.scss
         └── templates/
             └── static/
                 └── styles.scss

     The final `build/static/style.css` file will be generated using `styles.scss` from `content`.
-Or, in other words, the styles that you provide in your content will override the ones provided in your templates if their paths are the same.

 Templates
 ---------

-Using the `templates` default directory (or any input directory defined in [spekulatio.yaml](#spekulatioyaml) with the `use_as_templates` action assigned), you can customize the HTML of your site.
-Any HTML page in it will be created as the combination of a **content file** (a Markdown, reStructuredText, JSON, YAML or HTML file in the `content` directory) and one **template** in `templates`.
+Using the `templates` default directory, you can customize the HTML generated in your site.
+Any HTML page in it will be created as the combination of a **content file** (a Markdown, reStructuredText, JSON, YAML or HTML file) in `content` and one **template** in `templates`.

 Consider this basic example: